Container sandbox

 thane vs Docker Sandboxes

-Docker gives you containers. thane gives you kernel-level sandboxing without the overhead.
+Docker gives you containers. thane gives you OS-level sandboxing without the overhead.

 TL;DR